arjun-menon/pypage/README.md

 There are two types of Python code delimiters in *pypage*:

 * Multi-line delimiters: The `<python>` tag is used when you have more the one line of Python code.
 If the opening `<python>` is indented by 8 spaces, **pypage** will remove the initial 8 characters from every line of code following the opening `<python>` tag.
-A caveat of this type of delimiter is that both the opening and closing tag has to be on a line by themselves alone (with no other tags/text/etc on it.)
+A caveat of this type of delimiter is that both the opening and closing tags have to be on a line by themselves (with no other tags/text/etc on it.)

 * Inline delimiters: The `<py>` tag is used for single lines of Python code.